Skip to content

 • Use a designated feeding zone.

-💚 Easier with Furry Green: Pre-portioned, single-protein meals like Duck & Sweet Potato take the hassle out of elimination diets.
+💚 Easier with Furry Green: Pre-portioned, single-protein meals like Duck & Sweet Potato take the guesswork out of elimination diets.

 Furry Green's Duck & Sweet Potato fresh dog food pack on a wooden table.